jon-jacky/Piety/doc/directories.md

 - **unix**: modules for running Piety on a Unix-like host.
      We may add directories for other platforms in the future.

+- **util**: miscellaneous utilities that are not platform-dependent or configuration-dependent, that are used by modules in more than one directory.

 - **vt_terminal**: modules for running Piety terminal applications on a VT-100 compatible terminal or terminal emulator program (for example *xterm*).
 We may add directories for other terminal types in